Why Continual Learning is the key towards Machine Intelligence

-In our latest work , which has been recently accepted @ CoRL2017, we tackle the 2nd problem, providing a dataset and benchmark CORe50, specifically designed for Continuous Learning, where temporally coherent visual perception data becomes available in (a lot of) small batches.
+In our latest work , which has been recently accepted @ CoRL2017, we tackle the 2nd problem, providing a dataset and benchmark CORe50, specifically designed for Continual Learning, where temporally coherent visual perception data becomes available in (a lot of) small batches.

-Even though still very far from solving the problem I’m confident that in a few years Deep Learning techniques will be able to smoothly and continuously learn from streaming multimodal perception data leading to a new generation of AI agents which will unlock thousands of new applications and services opening the path towards Strong Machine Intelligence.
+Even though still very far from solving the problem I’m confident that in a few years Deep Learning techniques will be able to smoothly and continually learn from streaming multimodal perception data leading to a new generation of AI agents which will unlock thousands of new applications and services opening the path towards Strong Machine Intelligence.

 I hope you enjoyed this post, and I’m looking forward to hear from you in the comment section!
 Thank you for your attention, and remember to like it or share it! :-)